 Peripheral blood and bone marrow aspirate samples may be collected periodically for correlative laboratory studies.

-- FISH showing deletion 17p in ≥ 20% of cells (either at diagnosis or any time before study entry) either alone or in combination with other cytogenetic abnormalities
+- FISH showing deletion 17p in ≥ 20% of cells (either at diagnosis or any time prior to study entry) either alone or in combination with other cytogenetic abnormalities

-- FISH showing deletion 11q in ≥ 20% of cells (either at diagnosis or any time before study entry) either alone or in combination with other cytogenetic abnormalities, unless the patient has achieved a complete remission, according to IWCLL 2008 criteria which includes CT scan, bone marrow morphology, and flow cytometry
+- FISH showing del 11q in ≥ 20% of cells (either at diagnosis or any time prior to study entry) either alone or in combination with other cytogenetic abnormalities, unless the patient has achieved a complete remission by IWCLL 2008 which includes CT scan, bone marrow morphology and flow cytometry

-- Failed to achieve a partial response to initial therapy but lack of disease progression (may receive a second therapy to improve response before transplant)
+- Failure to achieve a partial response with initial chemotherapy, but with lack of progression.
+These patients may receive a second therapy to improve their response prior to transplant.

 - Nodes ≤ 5 cm

-- First disease progression < 24 months after completing (this includes progression on initial therapy)
+- First progression < 24 months after completing therapy.
+This includes progression on initial therapy.